dendihandian/spotify-data-pipeline/README.md

 # Spotify Data Pipeline

-NOTE: This is a showcase portfolio project and not mean for production.
+NOTE: This is a showcase portfolio project and not meant for production.

 ## Requirement

-###
+### General Requirement

 - Spotify Account and Spotify Developer Application Account